 Cupping therapy employs negative pressure rather than tissue compression as in massage.
 Suction cup therapy is a traditional time-honored treatment that is safe, comfortable, and effective for many health disorders.
-Athletes have found cupping to be beneficial for tightness in muscles and aiding recovery which is why it's a common treatment at Harris Chiropractic of Boise and Middleton.
+Athletes have found cupping to be beneficial for tightness in muscles and aiding recovery which is why it's a common treatment at Harris Chiropractic of Middleton, Idaho.

 Cupping is one of the oldest and most globally practiced medical treatments in human history.
 Egyptians, Greeks, Romans, Chinese, Nordics, Celts, Ottoman Turks, Persians, Polish, Brazilians, Mayans, Aztecs, Russians, Slavs, Italians, Islamic Nations, and indigenous tribes in Africa all used multiple methods of cupping.